How Graph Neural Networks (GNN) Outperform Traditional Machine Learning

 Leveling Up with Hybrid Graph + Vector Search

-TigerGraph’s Hybrid Graph + Vector Search, further extends this capability by combining two powerful methods:
+TigerGraph’s Hybrid Graph + Vector Search, further extends learning from connections by combining two complementary methods:

-- Graph Search surfaces hidden patterns and multi-hop relationships that reveal anomalies—complex, network-wide irregularities that traditional ML often misses.
+- Graph Search surfaces hidden patterns and multi-hop relationships that reveal anomalies, including complex, network-wide irregularities that traditional machine learning models often miss.

 The distinction between anomalies and outliers is critical:

-- Anomalies: Structurally significant deviations that represent meaningful insights or threats, such as hidden fraud rings or network vulnerabilities.
+- Anomalies: Structurally significant deviations that can expose risks such as coordinated fraud, operational weaknesses or network vulnerabilities.

-TigerGraph’s advantage lies in real-time, hybrid querying that bridges both methods, uncovering hidden threats and structural weaknesses faster than traditional models can process.
+TigerGraph’s advantage lies in real-time, hybrid querying that brings structural insight and semantic similarity together, helping teams uncover hidden threats and unusual patterns faster than traditional models alone.

 Traditional Databases Can’t Handle Multi-Hop Relationships